What is Non-Cumulative Preference Shares

 Example #1

-Let us take the example of ADF Inc. to illustrate the computation of dividend for non-cumulative preference shares.
+Let us use ADF Inc.’s example to illustrate the computation of dividends for non-cumulative preference shares.
 In 2009, the company issued 10,000 shares of $10 non-cumulative preferred stock and 5,000 shares of $7 cumulative preferred stock.
-However, due to significant market disruption, the company incurred losses and hence didn’t pay any dividend during the year.
-In the following year, the company witnessed strong recovery and so the board of directors decided to pay a dividend of $200,000.
+However, due to significant market disruption, the company incurred losses and didn’t pay dividends during the year.
+The company witnessed a strong recovery the following year, so the board of directors decided to pay a dividend of $200,000.
 Determine the dividend paid to the cumulative and non-cumulative preferred stockholders during 2009 and 2010 combined.

-During 2009, there will be no arrear for the non-cumulative preferred shareholders.
+During 2009, there will be no arrears for the non-cumulative preferred shareholders.
 However, an arrear of $35,000 (= $7 * 5,000) will be created for the cumulative preferred shareholders.

 Example #2

 Let us take the example of the above company again.
-In this case, the company paid a dividend of $160,000 and $180,000 during 2011 and 2012 respectively.
-Determine the dividend paid to the cumulative and non-cumulative preferred stockholders during 2011 and 2012 combined.
+In this case, the company paid a dividend of $160,000 and $180,000 in 2011 and 2012, respectively.
+Determine the dividend paid to the combined cumulative and non-cumulative preferred stockholders during 2011 and 2012.

 Cumulative vs Non-Cumulative Preference Shares